Mythbusting

 "Will wind turbines tower over the coast?"

-FACT: If Hunter offshore wind is developed, the wind turbines will not tower over the coast; they will be more or less visually insignificant.
+FACT: If Hunter offshore wind is developed, wind turbines will not tower over the coast; they will be more or less visually insignificant.

 The proposed zone for wind turbines is well over 20km out from sea, meaning that though turbines will be visible in some conditions, they will be difficult to see onshore.